-- ✓ Ensure that you have correctly configured the BGP Connection.
-Each configuration field is described in detail in this chapter. - ✓ Look for warnings or errors produced by the BGP Connection in Reports " Tools " BGP Operations " BGP Connection Events (details on page 66). - ✓ Telnet connection errors on port tcp/2605 in the event log indicate that the BGPd daemon is not accessible through telnet from the Console server.
-By default, Debian systems bound bgpd to 127.0.0.1, which is why the string "-A 127.0.0.1" must be deleted from /etc/quagga/debian.conf. - ✓ Telnet connection errors on port tcp/2601 indicate that the BGP Connection was configured with the Quagga Zebra Local Back Hole feature, but the zebra daemon is not configured or accessible from the Console server. - ✓ Telnet errors about pattern time-outs indicate mismatches between a parameter defined in the BGP Connection (password, AS number, route-map, AS view) and the similar parameter from bgpd.conf. - ✓ You can clear BGP prefix errors from Reports " Tools " BGP Operations " Active BGP Announcements " <Remove All>, or by clicking the stop button for each announcement.

-Errors about "orphaned" announcements indicate that the BGP announcement is active while the anomaly has ended.
+- ✓ Ensure that you have correctly configured the BGP Connector.
+Each configuration field is described in depth in this chapter. - ✓ Look for warnings or errors produced by the BGP Connector in Reports " Tools " BGP Operations " BGP Connector Events (details on page 69). - Telnet connection errors on port tcp/2605 in the event log indicate that the Quagga BGPd daemon is not accessible through telnet.
+By default, Debian systems bound bgpd to 127.0.0.1, which is why the string "-A 127.0.0.1" must be deleted from /etc/quagga/debian.conf. - ✓ Telnet connection errors on port tcp/2601 indicate that the Quagga BGP Connector was configured with the Quagga Zebra Local Back Hole feature, but the zebra daemon is not configured or accessible from the Console server. - ✓ Telnet errors about pattern time-outs indicate mismatches between a parameter defined in the BGP Connector (password, AS number, route-map, AS view) and the similar parameter from bgpd.conf. - ✓ You can clear BGP prefix errors from Reports " Tools " BGP Operations " Active BGP Announcements " <Remove All>, or by clicking the stop button for each announcement. - ✓ Errors about "orphaned" announcements indicate that the BGP announcement is active while the anomaly has ended.
 The BGP announcements are withdrawn by the Sensor that detected the anomaly, immediately after the anomaly ends.